 The general education component is tailored to the individual degree program by drawing from the university’s approved general education course options.
-The institution requires in each undergraduate degree program the successful completion of a general education component at the collegiate level that:
+The institution requires in each undergraduate degree program the successful completion of a general education component at the collegiate level that 1) is a substantial component of each undergraduate degree, 2) ensures breadth of knowledge, and 3) is based on a coherent rationale.

 A complete listing of approved courses is displayed in Approved Residential General Education and Integrative Courses and Approved General Education Courses for Online Programs.
 The courses do not narrowly focus on those skills, techniques, and procedures specific to a particular occupation or profession.
 The institution provides a written justification and rationale for course equivalency.